 Firewall data can provide visibility into which traffic is blocked and which traffic has passed through.
 Logs provide a detailed record of traffic between network segments, including source and destination IP addresses, ports and protocols, all of which are critical when investigating security incidents.

-Guidance for onboarding data can be found in the Spunk Documentation, Getting Data In (Splunk Enterprise) or Getting Data In (Splunk Cloud).
+Guidance for onboarding data can be found in the Spunk Documentation, Getting Data In (Splunk Enterprise) or Getting Data In (Splunk Cloud Platform).
 In addition, these Splunk Add-Ons and Apps are helpful for working with firewall data.

 - Palo Alto Networks Add-on for Splunk

-- Splunk Add-on for Check Point OPSEC LEA
+- Splunk Add-on for Check Point Log Exporter

 - Splunk Add-on for Cisco FireSIGHT